Koi Kei Bakery: Advertising and sponsorships

 In 2007, Hong Kong food critic Chua Lam filmed an advertisement for Koi Kei in Macau.
 He was filmed holding an almond biscuit, taking a bite, and saying: "Koi Kei almond biscuit, tastes like a biscuit. (「鉅記杏仁餅，食餅有餅味。」) The ad triggered a viral response online, causing the phrase "biscuit tastes like a biscuit" (食餅有餅味) to become synonymous with the Koi Kei brand.

-Since 2010, Koi Kei has sponsored TVB productions such as Gun Metal Grey and Lord of Shanghai.
+Since 2010, Koi Kei has sponsored ATV production Who's the Hero, TVB productions such as Gun Metal Grey and Lord of Shanghai.
 The 2013 TVB drama Brother's Keeper is based on the story of Koi Kei bakery.
 Edwin Siu was cast as a character based on Leong Chan-Kuong, the company's founder, and Kristal Tin was cast as Koi Kei's general manager.
 Edwin Siu has since become a brand ambassador for Koi Kei.